 White as the coldest snow, slender and smart, with long hair often covered in frost, she was so beautiful to Aimek, so dear.
-She seemed to shine, against all the odds, in the middle of the crippled world of black sea and grey sky.
+She seemed to shine, against all the odds, in the middle of the crippled world of dark sea and cloudy sky.

 “I am so happy… that… because… there is you,” was Aimek’s best attempt at expressing his feeling in her quacking seagull language.

-Elie laughed, covering her mouth with her hand, and ruffled iceman’s hair, a long unbraided mane spread over his broad shoulders.
+Elie laughed, covering her mouth with her hand, then ruffled the iceman’s hair, a long unbraided mane spread over his broad shoulders.

 “Tell me about the blue sea!” she demanded with child-like simplicity.
-And Aimek obeyed.
+Aimek obeyed.

 He was shaking inside as he spoke.
-Since when he became like this?
+When did he become like this?
 He didn’t remember.
 It’s easier to recall the first moment of dawn than the birth of love.
-And of love he wanted to tell her so much.
+And of love he wanted to tell her so much!
 In Elie’s native seagull language, in a way that wouldn’t make her laugh.

 “...Rikter, tell me about your wedding rituals,” he asked his young friend once.

-Rikter frowned, his black thick brows knitting into a scowl as he looked at Aimek, and gave no answer.
+Rikter frowned, his black thick brows knitting into a scowl, and gave Aimek a suspicious look but didn’t answer.

-They were working on a ship, and an awkward question had been forgotten soon.
-Aimek was glad at this, because, obviously, he had asked something indecent.
+They were working on the ship, and an awkward question was forgotten soon.
+Aimek was glad about that, because, obviously, he had asked something indecent.

 “Tell me, Aimek, back in your time, did all people could be frozen into the ice and then brought back to life again?
 Or was it only you?”

-“It’s a long story, Rik,” Aimek tried to evade the question, but his friend’s stern gaze didn’t allow him this.
-“All right, all right…” he gave up.
-“I came to a glacier with my friends.
+“It’s a long story, Rik,” Aimek tried to evade the question, but his friend’s stern gaze didn’t allow him that.
+“All right, all right,” he gave up.
+“I came to see a glacier with my friends.
 It was a hike for them, and a little private expedition for me.
 I needed a few samples of the ice from this area.
 We suffered from cold there even though we were well equipped for the journey.
 But the natives, they were a lot like your people.
 I mean, they wore light clothes and didn’t mind the cold at all.
 I befriended them and asked for their secret.
 They gave me some purple moss they used to add to their every meal, and it helped.
 I chewed it most of the time then and didn’t feel cold anymore.
-I guess it helped me to survive the freezing.
+I guess I consumed so much it helped me survive the freezing.
 And then…”

 “You melted the ice shard from the inside,” said Rikter.
 “You were feverish, burning all over”.